berceanu/random-phase-approximation/README.md

 - `$ conda env create -f environment.yml`
 - `$ conda activate random-phase-approximation`
 - `$ python -m pip install -e mypackage`

+If you already have an older version of the environment installed, you can remove it via

+`$ conda remove --name random-phase-approximation --all`